ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/README.md

 ## Time integration

 Following the initialisation of the class and the output files, the function `sph_solver::time_integration()` is invoked.
-Within this function, the aforementioned steps of the SPH algorithm are being implemented, and the outputs are exported.
+Within this function, the steps of the SPH algorithm are executed, and the outputs are exported.

 ```cpp